-At the end of each grading period, documentation must be submitted to the Assistant Principal & Dean of ELA and Social Studies for any student receiving a grade of 69 or below for the quarterly grading period.
+At the end of each grading period, documentation must be submitted to the Principal for any student receiving a grade of 69 or below for the quarterly grading period.
 (See Grading Report)

 Promotion Requirements

 - 1) Overall yearly average of 70 or above - 2) An average of 70 or above in three of the four core courses: Language Arts (average of reading and English), mathematics, science, and social studies. - 3) Minimum standard met on three of the four end of year assessments.
 (Reading, Math, Science, Social Studies) - 4) Sufficient attendance (at least 90% attendance)